Chicken and Bell Pepper Chili

 Instructions

-- Cook the onions in the olive oil till translucent, about 10 minutes.
-Add garlic and cook 1 minute.
-Add peppers and seasonings (except for fresh basil)and cook for about a minute.
-Add tomatoes with juice, and use spatula to cut into bite sized pieces.
-Cook 20 minutes.
-Add chicken and basil and simmer about 20-60 more minutes.
-I used to cook this the shorter amount of time, but find the flavor develops even more if you have time to cook for at least an hour.
-Just add back in some water if it reduces to much.
+- Add chicken and basil and simmer for about 20-60 more minutes.
+The flavor develops even more if you have time to cook for at least an hour.
+Just add back in some water if it reduces too much.

-- Serve with tortilla chips, shredded cheese and sour cream.
+- Serve with tortilla chips, shredded cheese, and sour cream.

 Notes